Speakers

 Gudrun Audur Hardardottir

-Gudrun Hardardottir is a Project Manager at the National Centre for eHealth in Iceland.
+Gudrun Hardardottir is a Special Advisor at the newly established Digital Health unit within the Ministry of Health in Iceland.
 Her research interests seek to the development and implementation of national digital health solutions including the ePrescription system, the National Citizen Health Portal, and the National Electronic Health Record.
-Dr. Hardardottir is also the coordinator of the National Contact Point for eHealth and the Patient Summary in Iceland.
+Dr. Hardardottir is also the coordinator of the National Contact Point for eHealth, and EU4Health eHealth services implementation in Iceland.
 She serves on several eHealth committees, both domestically and internationally.